jszenb/almapi/README.md

 ## Documentation

-Documentation is provided in doc folder (use yard).
+Documentation is provided in `doc` folder (use `yard`).

 ## Development

+Put your Ruby code in the file `lib/almapi`.
+To experiment with that code, run `bin/console` for an interactive prompt.

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `rake spec` to run the tests (see below).
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ### Testing

-Tested using rspec.
+Tested using `rspec`.

-In spec directory, define a almapi_spec_init.rb with two constants : APIKEY and URIBASE, giving an api key value and a uri base value.
+In spec directory, define a `almapi_spec_init.rb` with two string constants : APIKEY and URIBASE, giving an api key value and a uri base value.

 ## Contributing